doelab/doelab.github.io/_posts/2025-02-06-DSPonFPGALab3.md

 - **0.5 point**: Demonstrates understanding of equalizers, including the basic filter requirements for different frequency bands.
 - **0.5 point**: Provides a well-reasoned explanation for choosing FIR, IIR, or a combination of both and defines the complete specifications for the equalizer.
-- **3 points**: Implements a working audio equalizer with three frequency bands (bass, mid, and treble).
+- **2 points**: Implements a working audio equalizer with three frequency bands (bass, mid, and treble).
 These points are awarded only if you successfully simulate and verify the design.
-- **3 points**: Completes and verifies the filter design in simulation, ensuring it meets the required specifications for each frequency band.
+- **2 points**: Completes and verifies the filter design in simulation, ensuring it meets the required specifications for each frequency band.
-- **2 points**: Demonstrates successful real-time control of gain for each frequency band using FPGA switches or keys using audio sample from an external device.
+- **2 points**: Synthesizes the design, you should check the report to make sure the design is synthesizable.
-- **1 point**: Earned by achieving at least one of the bonus criteria below.
+- **3 points**: Demonstrates successful real-time control of gain for each frequency band using FPGA switches or keys using audio sample from an external device.
 - **Bonus points**:
   - Adds additional frequency bands beyond the three required.
   - Implements a program that allows real-time adjustment of frequency gain via communication with the FPGA.